US officials identify 3 areas where US may take action soon on Ukraine - KESQ

 White House officials are now seriously reviewing what a ban might do to domestic gas prices, which have hit new highs as the war in Ukraine causes oil to spike in price.

+Psaki outlined a range of efforts from the Biden administration to increase production of natural gas and oil, but conceded that “domestic production has not insulated us from the price volatility of fossil fuels or the whims of those who control them, such as President Putin.
+Americans know that.”

+“The only way to protect US over the long term is to become energy independent,” she said, reiterating an administration priority.
+“That is why the President is so focused on deploying clean energy technologies that don’t require fossil fuels bought and sold on the global market, which will always be vulnerable to bad actors.”

-“We are looking at options that we can take right now, if we were to cut the US consumption of Russian energy — but what’s really most important is that we maintain a steady supply of global energy,” Council of Economic Advisers Chair Cecilia Rouse told reporters at a Friday press briefing.
+Council of Economic Advisers Chair Cecilia Rouse told reporters at a Friday press briefing, “We are looking at options that we can take right now, if we were to cut the US consumption of Russian energy — but what’s really most important is that we maintain a steady supply of global energy.”

 “It’s very clear that, for us, there is a strong strategy now to say we have to get rid of the dependency of fossil fuels from Russia,” she told Tapper on CNN.
 “Therefore, we are just discussing in the European Union a strategic approach, a plan, how to accelerate the investment in the renewables, how to diversify our energy supply.”

-Note: This story has been updated with comments from Vice President Kamala Harris and White House press secretary Jen Psaki.